How To Get Rid Of Ants Permanently

 Sugar ants seem like a summer problem in the Portland Oregon area.
-In fact, all insects seem like a summer problem, but why do many of us have so many ants crawling around our kitchen?
+All insects seem like a summer problem, but why do many of us have so many ants crawling around our kitchen?
 Where were they a few months ago when we would have expected them?
 To understand why this is, you need to understand a little about their behavior.

 What she did is what a lot of people do.
-You see a picture of ant on a bottle of ant spray at the store and think that will solve your problems, but it is actually counterproductive!
-Sugar ants react negatively to repellents and just about everything that you buy at the store is a repellent.
-Ortho Home Defense for example has an active ingredient of Bifenthrin, which causes panic in the nest when you spray it and sets off a process called “budding” where the colony will split and spread.
-This is exactly what happened to our customer yesterday.
+You see a picture of an ant on a bottle of ant spray at the store and think that will solve your problems, but it is counterproductive!
+Sugar ants react negatively to repellents, and just about everything that you buy at the store is a repellent.
+Ortho Home Defense, for example, has an active ingredient of Bifenthrin, which causes panic in the nest when you spray it and sets off a process called “budding,” where the colony will split and spread.
+This is what happened to our customer yesterday.

 So, what do you do when you have ants?

-*On a side note, this is really only the case with sugar ants or “Odorous House Ants”.
+*On a side note, this is only the case with sugar ants or “Odorous House Ants.”
 Although these products may not be entirely effective on other ants or insects, they will usually not be counterproductive like they are with sugar ants.